-Another great way to achieve ageless style with ethnic pieces is to go for an eclectic pattern mix.
+Another great way to achieve ageless style with ethnic pieces is to go for an eclectic style with pattern mix.
 See the examples below.

 What doesn’t work

 Shapeless clothes in global prints or pattern will make you look old.
 Global inspiration clothes styled like in the 70s make you look old fashioned.
 Do I have to mention embellishment or embroidery overload?
-The same applies for dressing like you are from a specific country unless there is a reason to do so, e.g. Oktoberfest, Diwali, Chinese New Year’s celebration or International Friendship Day, just to mention a few occasions when it is in order to do so.
+The same applies for dressing like you are from a specific country unless there is a reason to do so, e.g. Oktoberfest, Diwali, Chinese New Year’s celebration or an International Friendship Day, just to mention a few occasions when it is in order to do so.

 If you liked this post, share it with your friends on twitter.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a free subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 Photos: G. Kramm